 We have considerably more weather data at our disposal than we can ever use.
 Our phones beep data points at us on demand.
 On social media, meteorologists from all around the world are sharing their forecasts.
 When severe weather is on the way, the weather channel on television transforms into a college-level meteorology class.
-Even with all of the data we collect, the easiest way to keep track of weather conditions in every area is to use an old-fashioned surface map—the Basics Of Surface Map Reading.
+Even with all of the data we collect, the easiest way to keep track of weather conditions in every area is to use old-fashioned surface weather maps—the Basics Of Surface Map Reading.

 A surface map depicts what is currently occurring and what will occur in the future.
 It also tells you how long things like rain or snow are expected to last.
 When viewing these maps, the essential thing to remember is that they only reflect current situations.
 They can’t foresee what will happen in the future.
 There will be no precipitation depicted on the map if there is no precipitation expected for your region.

 When looking at a surface map, pay attention to:

 This tells you if the map covers today, tomorrow, this week, etc.